IELTS Essay Topics with sample answer.

 Write about the following topic:

 Some people think that secondary school children should study international news as one of the school subjects.
-Other people think that it is a waste of valuable school time.
-What do you think?
+Others, however, think that it is a waste of valuable school time and has no value.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.